VasilijeJukic01/GTZAN-DeepAudio/README.md

 <img src="images/yamnet.png" alt="yamnet" width="70%">

 # KNN Music Recommendation System
 The KNN algorithm is used for implementing a music recommendation system.
-It can recommends songs based on similarity measured between feature vectors extracted from audio files.
+It can recommend songs based on similarity measured between feature vectors extracted from audio files.
 Instead of using Euclidean distance, we will go for a Cosine distance (it better captures feature vector relationships in high-dimensional space).

 **How it Works** <br>
 1. Extract MFCCs, Chroma Features, and Spectral Features from the dataset.